pjkundert/python-hdwallet/README.md

 ## Donations

-If You found this tool helpful consider making a donation:
+If you found this tool helpful, consider making a donation and help this repo reach ⭐!

 | Coins       | Addresses                                  |
 |-------------|:-------------------------------------------|